Procedure | Budget Revisions on Contracts and Grants

 Non-government funding agencies have their own policies regarding transfer between budget categories; for example, Martin Marietta Energy Systems, Oak Ridge, requires all changes in budget categories to be requested, preferably in advance.
 If a letter of approval is not on file, it is possible an audit finding will be made.

 If a change in a budget is requested, the Request for Budget or Program Revision form is to be completed and submitted to the Office of Research for review.
+Note: This form is not required when submitting a budget revision if moving funds is due to Tennessee Tech budget policies and procedures or to clean up lines at the closeout of a project.
 Review of the budget revisions will take into consideration the original intent of the project; how the budget revision(s) will support the goal(s) of the project; and if the revision is reasonable, allocable, and allowable (see policy on Direct Costs).
 In the event the request is declined, the principal investigator/project director will be requested to review the budget in line with the project goals/objectives.